gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - If the group uses (also) the group mode of Group OSCORE, the CBOR map MUST contain the 'sign_info' parameter, whose CBOR label is defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}.
 This parameter has the same format of 'sign_info_res' defined in {{Section 3.3.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular, it includes a single element 'sign_info_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.

    - If the group uses (also) the pairwise mode of Group OSCORE, the CBOR map MUST contain the 'ecdh_info' parameter, whose CBOR label is defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter has the same format of 'ecdh_info_res' defined in {{ecdh-info}}.
 In particular, it includes a single element 'ecdh_info_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.

+   - If the group uses (also) the pairwise mode of Group OSCORE, the CBOR map MUST contain the 'gm_dh_pub_keys' parameter, whose CBOR label is defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
+This parameter has the same format of 'gm_dh_pub_keys_res' defined in {{gm-dh-info}}.
+In particular, it includes a single element 'gm_dh_pub_keys_entry' pertaining to the OSCORE group that the joining node has tried to join with the Joining Request.

    - The CBOR map MAY include the 'kdcchallenge' parameter, whose CBOR label is defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}.
 If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a Joining Request (see {{ssec-join-req-sending}}).
 In such a case the Group Manager MUST store the newly generated value as the 'kdcchallenge' value associated to the joining node, possibly replacing the currently stored value.